DVLP/Unscheduler/README.md

 Except of dangerous pieces of software there are also popups appearing out of nowhere, adware, updaters, telemetry, apps "phoning home" etc.

-Warning: This is the very first commit and the software was built in two evenings.
-Only tested on one computer with Windows 10 so far.
-Good luck!
+Warning: Still work in progress but so far tested on 3 computers with Windows 10 and everything seems to work.
+Also now the program is completely invisible until new scheduled tasks detection, which makes a big difference.

 Free and open source.